Table Of Contents

 Landlords: How to Deal with Problem Tenants

 Tenants that break the law or violate your lease can put a serious dent in your profits and trying to resolve disputes on your own can be incredibly frustrating.
-Having access to a Provider Attorney with a Small Business Legal Plan or Home Business Supplement from LegalShield to support you, or even deal with the tenant directly, can reduce stress and increase the success of your rental business.
+Having access to a provider lawyer with a Small Business Legal Plan or Home Business Supplement from LegalShield to support you, or even deal with the tenant directly, can reduce stress and increase the success of your rental business.

 Understanding the Law, Your Rights and Obligations as a Landlord